snapyrautomation/snapyr-react-native-sdk/README.md

 // after receiving a push interaction callback, track tapped metric to Snapyr const snapyrData = notification.data?.snapyr;
 await pushNotificationTapped(snapyrData);

+// --- In-App messaging section (optional) ---

+// listen to in-app messages from Snapyr onSnapyrInAppMessage((inappMessage: SnapyrInAppMessage) => {
+    const actionToken = inappMessage.actionToken;
+    // example... stash this message in a useState so we can read its properties elsewhere setCurrentInAppMessage(inappMessage);
+    if (inappMessage.content.payloadType == "html") {
+        // example... use HTML template somewhere in your app setHtmlContent(inappMessage.content.payload);
+    }
+});

+// track how users are interacting with your in-app message
+// ... after we've shown a message to the user... trackInAppMessageImpression(currentInAppMessage.actionToken);
+// ... after we've determined the user interacted with our message... trackInAppMessageClick(currentInAppMessage.actionToken, {exampleExtraProperty: "someId"});
+// ... or, if the user dismissed our message, and we haven't recorded any other interaction... trackInAppMessageDismiss(currentInAppMessage.actionToken);

+// --- End of In-App messaging section ---
 ```

 ## Development